RedStoneCoin/Wraped-Redstone-Token/README.md

 # Red-Stone Criptocurency Token
-This is the erc20 based version of Redstone, this will be used until the from-scratch, new code base is finished.
+This is the Trc20 based version of Redstone, this will be used until the from-scratch, new code base is finished.
 At that point the tokens on this network will be swapped.

 # Red-Stone Criptocurency

-This Red-Stone Criptocurency its new kinda of Criptocurency
+This Red-Stone Criptocurency its new kinda of Criptocurency 110 million supply (10 for community 100 for ico) Name:Redstone
+Decimals:18

-Token on Ropsten Eth Test Net
+Token on Tron netowork
 # RedStone Multi Blockhain Protocol

 ## How it will work?